 The Backpack of Wings

-This new technology enables us to unfold a new possibility to face the climate emergency.
-The transformation would also allow us to redefine the relationship between human beings and animals.
-But it also provokes a lot of questions: How far is the intervention of human beings into non-humans acceptable?
+Since ancient times, there have been reports that animals can foresee natural disasters before humans.
+This assumption forms the basis for many legends and myths but is also studied in today’s science.
+Using mobile measurement systems, also known as telemetry systems, data is collected: animals are measured, analyzed, and tracked.
+This provides insights into animal behavior, also in correlation with human activities and climatic changes.
+However it also provokes a lot of questions: How far is the intervention of human beings into non-humans acceptable?
 Will the animals be perceived as essential members of human society?
 Will they be revered as divine agents for predicting the future, or simply as measuring tools?
 And above all, could it be a proper solution for the opaque future or is it another anthropocentric techo-fixational illusion?

-“The Backpack of Wings” is an artistic research project, seeking for a new relation with non-human beings by focusing on the animistic aspect of the ethological study and looks into the new telemetry system.
-The Project depicts a near future scenario with the film “The Backpack of Wings: Modern Mythology”, and a further future with the installations “Pĭlacommúnĭtas”, “Pĭlacommúnĭtas: 2130 News”, “Nephesh”, “2022 Artifact”.
+The whole project is presented as an multidimensional installation through several works: The film “The Backpack of Wings: Modern Mythology” depicts a near future, and a further future with the installations “Pĭlacommúnĭtas”, “Super Pĭlacommúnĭtas”, “Nephesh”, “2022 Artifact”.
 The workshop “The Backpack of Wings: Sensory Networks” puts the lens on one migratory bird by using the GPS data, and invites the participants to create an imaginary storytelling.

-︎︎︎See all works of The Backpack of Wings
+︎︎︎See all works of The Backpack of Wings

 Acknowledgement